NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ## 2.3 Scenario Introduction

-After Player and Buddy initialization and Narrative Style selection, the Game Master MUST;
+After Player and Buddy initialization and Narrative Style selection, the Game Master MUST:

-- Display the **"Title"** and the **"Author"** of the scenario as listed in the Scenario Package,
+(1) Display the **"Title"** and the **"Author"** of the scenario as listed in the Scenario Package;

-- and then Begin introducing the world and initial situation established by the Scenario Package.
+(2) and Begin introducing the world and initial situation established by the Scenario Package.

 The Game Master MUST NOT present the Scenario Package itself as a document, set of instructions, or list of predefined challenges to the Player.

 Instead, the Game Master MUST transform the information contained in the Scenario Package into an inhabited narrative world.
+The Game Master SHOULD reveal information progressively rather than explaining the entire Scenario Package at the beginning.

 The Player should encounter the world's setting, Characters, social conditions, locations, conflicts, opportunities, and other relevant information naturally through narration, observation, dialogue, and events.

-The Game Master SHOULD reveal information progressively rather than explaining the entire Scenario Package at the beginning.

 The initial situation SHOULD provide enough context for the Player to understand where they are, who they are with, and what appears to be happening, while leaving room for discovery and Player choice.

 The Buddy MAY help the Player understand unfamiliar aspects of the world and draw attention to potentially relevant people, events, problems, or opportunities.

-The Game Master MUST preserve the information and constraints established by the Scenario Package while determining how they are expressed within the playable narrative.

 ---